OmahaCategory:

 When a person first begins receiving home health care, the plan of care will allow for up to 60 days.
 At the end of this period, the physician must decide whether to recertify the patient for another 60 days.
 The patient must be recertified at least every 60 days if home health care is to continue.

-How much does Medicare Pay for skilled nursingA home health agency must give a beneficiary a written Home Health Change of Care Notice (HHCCN) when the patient’s plan of care is changing because the home health agency makes a business decision to reduce or stop providing some or all of the home health services or supplies.
+A home health agency must give a beneficiary a written Home Health Change of Care Notice (HHCCN) when the patient’s plan of care changes because the home health agency decides to reduce or stop providing some or all of the home health services or supplies.
+Or, the patient’sdoes medicare pay for home health care after surgery doctor has changed the orders, which may reduce or stop certain home healthcare services or supplies that Medicare covers.

+The HHCCN lists the services or supplies that will be changed and gives the beneficiary instructions on what to do if she disagrees.
 The home health agency is not required to give a person an HHCCN when a Notice of Medicare Noncoverage is issued.

 Notice of Medicare Noncoverage

-Medicare skilled nursing facility requirementsOnce a person decides to appeal and has reached the BFCC-QIO, the home health agency must give the patient a more detailed notice explaining why it believes Medicare-covered care should end.
-The agency should tell the applicable coverage rules and other information specific to the person’s situation.
+Once a person decides to appeal and has reached the BFCC-QIO, the home health agency must give the patient a detailed notice explaining why it believes Medicare-covered care should end.
+The agency should tell the applicable coverage rules and other information about the person’s situation.

-A physician must submit a statement of appeal to the BFCC-QIO that the patient’s health will be jeopardized if care is discontinued.
+A physician must submit a statement of appeal to the BFCC-QIO.
+It says the patient’s health will be jeopardized if care is discontinued.
+These factors determine how long Medicare pays for home health care.
+Knowledge of these rules is vital to maximize benefits and avoid costly mistakes.

 Medicare Advantage or Medicare Part C is another way to receive Medicare.
 “Original Medicare” is a combination of Medicare Part A and Part B. It is called “Original Medicare” because that was its first plan in the late 60’s.
 Medicare Part A was hospital insurance and Medicare Part B was added later.
 It included doctor visits and outpatient procedures.
 Some people call it traditional Medicare.
 It became “Original Medicare” when a new form of Medicare was created–Medicare Advantage, also called Medicare Part C. What is the advantage of Medicare Advantage over Original Medicare?